Anonymous-VSPO/VSPO/Misalignment Injection/Type2 processing/README.md

   - Final usable output is written to:
     - `Final_type2.json` ← used in training/evaluation.

----

 ## ✅ Notes

 - Only `Final_type2.json` is used in the full dataset pipeline.
-- Examples (`C_example.txt`, `P_example.txt`) are used to condition GPT responses.
-- This type of misalignment mimics missing definition components and is vital for robust model training.